marco262/my_wiki/data/dnd/race/human.md

 The material culture and physical characteristics of humans can change wildly from region to region.
 In the Forgotten Realms, for example, the clothing, architecture, cuisine, music, and literature are different in the northwestern lands of the Silver Marches than in distant Turmish or Impiltur to the east -- and even more distinctive in far-off Kara-Tur.
 Human physical characteristics, though, vary according to the ancient migrations of the earliest humans, so that the humans of the Silver Marches have every possible variation of coloration and features.

-In the Forgotten Realms, nine human ethnic groups are widely recognized, though over a dozen others are found in more localized areas of Faerun.
+In the Forgotten Realms, nine human ethnic groups are widely recognized, though over a dozen others are found in more localized areas of Faerûn.
 These groups, and the typical names of their members, can be used as inspiration no matter which world your human is in.

 ## Calishite

 Shorter and slighter in build than most other humans, Calishites have dusky brown skin, hair, and eyes.
-They're found primarily in southwest Faerun.
+They're found primarily in southwest Faerûn.

 **Calishite Names:** (Male) Aseir, Bardeid, Haseid, Khemed, Mehmen, Sudeiman, Zasheir; (female) Atala, Ceidil, Hama, Jasmal, Meilil, Seipora, Yasheira, Zasheida; (surnames) Basha, Dumein, Jassan, Khalid, Mostana, Pashar, Rein

 ## Chondathan

 Chondathans are slender, tawny-skinned folk with brown hair that ranges from almost blond to almost black.
 Most are tall and have green or brown eyes, but these traits are hardly universal.
-Humans of Chondathan descent dominate the central lands of Faerun. around the Inner Sea.
+Humans of Chondathan descent dominate the central lands of Faerûn. around the Inner Sea.

 **Chondathan Names:** (Male) Darvin, Dorn, Evendur, Gorstag, Grim, Helm, Malark, Morn, Randal, Stedd; (female) Arveene, Esvele, Jhessail, Kerri, Lureene, Miri, Rowan, Shandri, Tessele; (surnames) Am blecrown, Buckman, Dundragon, Evenwood, Greycastle, Tallstag

 ## Damaran

-Found primarily in the northwest of Faerun, Damarans are of moderate height and build, with skin hues ranging from tawny to fair.
+Found primarily in the northwest of Faerûn, Damarans are of moderate height and build, with skin hues ranging from tawny to fair.
 Their hair is usually brown or black, and their eye color varies widely, though brown is most common.

 **Damaran Names:** (Male) Bor, Fodel, Glar, Grigor, Igan, Ivor, Kosef, Mival, Orel, Pavel, Sergor; (female) Alethra, Kara, Katernin, Mara, Natali, Olma, Tana, Zora; (surnames) Bersk, Chernin, Dotsk, Kulenov, Marsk, Nemetsk, Shemov, Starag